 Listen to the nurses.
 Listen to the experts.

 Now, of course, no individual manager can tackle this whole hulking set of problems by themselves.
-But sooner or later, employers that were used to solve nurse shortages with expensive travel nurses, higher wages or bonuses, or more often than not just forcing their nurses to care for more patients with fewer colleagues, will have to start looking for other kinds of strategies.
+But sooner or later, employers that were used to solve nurse shortages with expensive travel nurses, bonuses, or more often than not just forcing their nurses to care for more patients with fewer colleagues, will have to start looking for other kinds of strategies.
 Because forcing your staff to work with unsafe nurse-patient ratios will just chase them away faster, and simply relying on the educational pipelines providing ever more new nurses to cycle through won’t work.

 “We’ve doubled the number of nurses graduating to over 160,000 nurses every year, compared to 70,000 15 years ago,” nursing professor Linda Aiken pointed out to The Intercept.
 “Why didn’t that make a difference?
 The fact is that these hospitals are.. not offering employment opportunities that are satisfactory to nurses.”
 And nurses have been telling them: “wages aren’t high enough, the work is made more dangerous by a depleted staff, and management doesn’t listen to their concerns”.